-Breast cancers are a function of genetic risk factors, personal and environmental risks and of age.
-Nearly eighty percent of all breast cancers are found in women over the age of 50, however, cancers that strike earlier in life tend to be more aggressive and fatal.
+Breast cancers are a function of genetic risk factors and of age.
+Seventy-eight percent of all breast cancers are found in women over the age of 50, however, cancers that strike earlier in life tend to be more aggressive and fatal.